ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## min_bytes_to_use_mmap_io {#min-bytes-to-use-mmap-io}

-Allows to read big files without copying data from kernel to userspace.
+This is an experimental setting.
+Sets the minimum amount of memory for reading large files without copying data from the kernel to userspace.
 Recommended threshold is about 64 MB, because [mmap/munmap](https://en.wikipedia.org/wiki/Mmap) is slow.
 It makes sense only for large files and helps only if data reside in the page cache.

 Possible values:

 -   Positive integer.
--   0 — Big files read with copying data from kernel to userspace.
+-   0 — Big files read with only copying data from kernel to userspace.

 Default value: `0`.